ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 smallCar("violet");
 ```

-This is the heritage of LISP, so in Racket we can also pass function to another as argument, and so on.
-Functions are values likes the others (aka first-class citizen functions)
+This is the heritage of LISP, so in Racket we can also pass a function to another as an argument, and so on.
+Functions are values like the others (aka first-class citizen function)

-Ok, in which case this will happen ?
+Ok, but in which case will this happen?

-> 10:51 AM - I have an idea to find a case.
+> 10:51AM.
+I have an idea of a good use case.
 I want to be able to ask the program a specific number of colored cars or houses.
-I suspect it will request use of "functions as value".
+I suspect it will request using "functions as value".

 Let's make a house first.
 I had to dive in the documentation to find `rotate`, `inset`, `pi`, `sqrt`, without any surprise.

-Before you read this code, be prepared:
+Before you read this code, be prepared: in LISP, math operators are functions, defined and working like any other.
-In LISP, math operators are functions, defined and working like any other.
 So:

 ```rkt
 (+ 1 2) ; returns 3